Tugcga/Path-Finder/playcanvas_tutorial/README.md

 Ok, add this text file to the project.

-Create entity in the scene and call it ```navmesh``` (for example).
+Create entity in the scene and call it, for example, ```navmesh```.
 Create a script ```navmesh_controller.js``` and add it to the entity.
 Now we a ready to coding.

-We need two attribute: link to the text file with navigation mesh geometry data and link to the WASM module.
+We need two attributes: link to the text file with navigation mesh geometry data and link to the WASM module.

 ```
 var NavmeshController = pc.createScript('navmeshController');